Parasakthi (1952 film): Music

 The music of Parasakthi was composed by R. Sudarsanam.
 The lyrics were written by Bharathidasan, Subramania Bharati, M. Karunanidhi, Annal Thango, Udumalai Narayana Kavi and K. P. Kamatchisundaram.
 The background score was composed by the Chennai-based Saraswathi Stores Orchestra.
 Relatively higher importance was given to the film's dialogues over its music, so the dialogues were sold separately on audio cassettes.
-Some of the numbers from Parasakthi were based on songs from Hindi films; one was a rehash from the Urdu film Akeli (1952).
-The number "O Rasikkum Seemane" inspired "Itai Tazhukikkolla" from Periyar (2007).
-The 2010 film Rasikkum Seemane borrows its title from the song of the same name.
+Some of the numbers from Parasakthi were based on songs from Hindi and Pakistani Urdu films: one is a rehash from Akeli (1952), "Poomalai" is a rehash of the song "Sanwariya, Tohe Koi Pukare" from Dupatta (1952), "Ill Vaazhviniley" is based on "Maine Dekhi Jag Ki Reet" from Sunehre Din (1949), "Puthu Pennin" is based on a song featuring Burmese woman in from Patanga (1949), and one is based on the song "Milte Hi Ankhen Dil Hua" from Babul (1950).
+The number "Oh Rasikkum Seemane" inspired "Itai Tazhukikkolla" from Periyar (2007).
+The 2010 film Rasikkum Seemane borrows its title from the song of the same name, and the original song was remixed for the 2010 film.
 A cryptic reference 'Annave' appears in the number "Kaa Kaa Kaa", in the line "Kaakai Annave neengal azhagaana vaayaal pannaga paadureenga", which translates to "Crow elder, you are singing so melodiously with your beautiful mouth".
 It was written by Narayana Kavi.
-"Poomalai" is based on the Urdu song "Sanwariya, Tohe Koi Pukare" from the Pakistani film Dupatta (1952).
 An album containing remixed versions of the songs of Parasakthi was released in on 3 June 2009, to commemorate Karunanidhi's 86th birthday.